DiegoAvena/coursera-angularJS/Lecture21/notes.md

 >   return factory;
 > }

-Notice how we are the ones who call new: this gives us more controll over how the service is configured when it is instantiated.
+Notice how we are the ones who call new: this gives us more control over how the service is configured when it is instantiated.
 Another way to go about this is this way (factory is an object literal with a method called getSomeService that returns the service instance)

 > function CustomService() {
 >   var factory = {